 - Follow through.
 Do what you say you’re going to do.

-- Keep your work and your workspace organized.
+- Keep your work and your workspace organized, even if you work from home.
 This habit shows you’re in control of what you’re doing.

 2. Be proactive

 - Show interest.
 Learn all you can about the organization and your specific role.

 - Know your job.
 Learn how to do all the tasks that are part of your job.